Chiltern Hills: Transport

-High Speed 2 (HS2) will pass underneath the Chilterns in the Chiltern tunnel.
-This tunnel, the longest under construction on the HS2 route, will be 16 km in length.
-The Conservation Board has made clear it was opposed to the routing of HS2 through the Chilterns AONB.
+High Speed 2 (HS2) will pass underneath the Chilterns in the Chiltern Tunnel; the longest under construction on the route will be 16 km in length.
+The Conservation Board was opposed to the routing of HS2 through the Chilterns AONB.

 Bus services are provided by Arriva Shires & Essex and Carousel Buses.

 Air corridors from Luton Airport pass over the Chilterns.

-Apart from the River Thames, there are no navigable rivers.
-The Grand Union Canal passes through the Chilterns between Berkhamsted and Marsworth following the course of the Gade and Bulbourne.
+Apart from the Thames, there are no navigable rivers.
+The Grand Union Canal passes through the Chilterns between Berkhamsted and Marsworth, following the course of the Gade and Bulbourne.
 Also, after crossing a watershed, the Ouzel is partly in the Chilterns.